The 3.82-km-long tunnel passing through most thickly populated areas of metro network was a challenging task.

-MMRCL had awarded the contract to HCC in July 2016, for the design and construction of twin tunnels by tunnel-boring machine (TBM) method and the construction of four underground metro stations, including one at CST.
+MMRCL had awarded the contract to HCC in July 2016, for the design and construction of twin tunnels by tunnel boring machine (TBM) method and construction of four underground metro stations at CST, Kalbadevi, Girgaon and Grant Road.

 As the alignment of the tunnel passes through one of Mumbai’s most thickly populated residential areas, a thorough geological survey was conducted along the entire stretch of the project.
-Prior to tunnelling, a structural survey was carried out across a 30-m influence zone on either side of the alignment to assess the impact of tunnelling on the buildings.
+Prior to the tunnelling work, a structural survey was carried out in a 30 m influence zone on either side of the alignment to assess the impact of tunnelling on the buildings.
+Various monitoring instruments such as inclinometers, magnetic extensometers, piezometers, rod extensometers, precise level markers, bi-reflex targets and crack meters, were installed at regular intervals to check and regulate ground movements to the designated limits during and after the tunnelling work.

 The construction of station buildings is currently underway.
-While all the station buildings are unique in design, the CST station is a completely cut-and-cover station; the remaining three stations will be made by NATM method.
+While all the station buildings are unique in design, the CST station is completely a cut and cover station, the remaining three stations would be made by NATM method.
 Vaitarna II was launched in February 2018 and is expected to complete its tunnelling by December 2019.